wp-plugins/simple-share-buttons-adder/readme.txt

 9. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.

 == Changelog ==

+= 2.4 =
+* The one people have been waiting for!
+* Choose to display a share count with the buttons! (all except Digg sorry!)
+* Checkout the new 'Counters' tab in the admin panel for setup!

 = 2.3 =
 * Add a background colour and border to your share buttons container!